behrica/add-devcontainer/README.md

 All changes of python packages listed in `pyproject.toml` will be picked-up and sychronized with the used venv when you stop/start `nrepl.sh`

+The files of your localfolder a bind mount into the runnover docker.
+So you can edit them "localy" with Emacs, and the running Docker will see all changes immidiately.
+(You could as well edit them via Emacs/Tramp over the ssh connection, but this is not needed)

 ### With VSCode and Codespaces
-Using those the `devpod` CLI usage is not needed and the dvcontainer is automatically.
+Using those the `devpod` CLI usage is not needed and the devcontainer setup happens automatically by VSCode.
+VSCode has a feature of "Reopen in folder in devcontainer" which does all automatically.
 In this case the `nrepl.sh` would be started from inside VSCode / Codespaces

+If the code is on Github, Github allows to use Codespaces for an in-Browser VSCode IDE.